Where to Eat, Sleep, and Ski in Niseko, Japan - MountainWatch Travel

 Niseko’s reputation as a premier ski resort is well-deserved.
 With four interconnected ski areas – Grand Hirafu, Niseko Village, Annupuri, and Hanazono, the resort offers an unrivaled range of runs to suit skiers and snowboarders of all experience levels.

 Where Niseko truly excels is in its off-piste and backcountry offerings.
 Unlike many Japanese resorts, Niseko actively promotes off-piste skiing, presenting an irresistible allure for those with a taste for adventure.
-Its 15-meter annual snowfall ensures the off-piste conditions are consistently excellent, allowing you to carve fresh tracks in the powder almost every day of the season.
+Its 15-metre annual snowfall ensures the off-piste conditions are consistently excellent, allowing you to carve fresh tracks in the powder almost every day of the season.

 The resort operates a well-established gate system, which provides access to controlled off-piste areas and backcountry zones.
 Through these gates, skiers and snowboarders can explore Niseko’s magnificent wilderness while remaining within the resort’s safety protocols.
 For those new to backcountry exploration, there are plenty of local guides available to show you the ropes and ensure you venture off the beaten path safely.

-Premium dining options available in Niseko
+Fine dining in Niseko

-Comfortable Accommodation:
+Comfortable Accommodation

 In Niseko, your comfort is paramount, and this is reflected in the variety of accommodations available, catering to a range of tastes and budgets.
 Some of our favourite properties for the 2023/4 season include: